JMC-design/point/README.md

 Currently supported point representations are 2d: cons, complex, point:2dpoint, vector 3d: point:3dpoint, vector and in a separate point-3d-vectors package support for Shinmera's Vec2, Vec3, and Vec4 formats.

 All lesser dimension points are assumed to lie at 0 on higher planes.
-Any combination of different point formats will return a point in the same format as the left most point. examples.
+Any combination of different point formats will return a point in the same format as the left most point. <-rethink this, while easily specified and implemented, if a 2d point is assumed to lie at 0 in 3d, subtracting or adding a 3d point should shift the 2d point into 3d. examples.

 ```